ipfs/kubo/README.md

 If your system is resource constrained, we recommend:

-1. Installing OpenSSL and rebuilding go-ipfs manually with `make build GOFLAGS=-tags=openssl`.
+1. Installing OpenSSL and rebuilding go-ipfs manually with `make build GOTAGS=openssl`.
 See the [download and compile](#download-and-compile-ipfs) section for more information on compiling go-ipfs.
 2. Initializing your daemon with `ipfs init --profile=lowpower`

 ### Install prebuilt packages